Frequently Asked Questions

 If they are minors, not really.
 Be prepared to present a hospital bill and proof you paid for the bill at their birth.
 Also, once the kids turn 21, they can sponsor you for a green card.

-In order to get an interview, every member of your family will need to pay $205 USD (even babies who won’t attend the interview).
+In order to get an interview, every member of your family will need to pay $315 USD (even babies who won’t attend the interview).
 For some countries, you will have an additional fee in order to get the visa.
 Please check out the government site to find out how long the visa is valid for your home country.
 (Click on your country on the side, then click on “E”.)
-If you apply within the U.S., the fee for the investor will be approximately $3,000.
-The fee for family members will be $455 for the first family member and $85 dollars for each additional family member.
+If you apply within the U.S., the fee for the investor will be approximately $3,500.
+Family members will have additional fees.
 NOTE – government fees are always subject to change at any time.

 In short, changing status in the U.S. will allow you to be in the U.S. for up to two years without international travel.
 Going to an interview at the U.S. consulate/embassy in your home country will typically allow for a longer period before renewal and more international travel flexibility.
 However, please check out the government site to find out how long the visa is valid for your home country.
 (Click on your country on the side, then click on “E”.)